exercism/v3/languages/csharp/exercises/concept/operator-overloading/.docs/after.md

 }
 ```

-It is often productive to implement an `Equals()` method and override it from the `==` operator.
-Similarly, for comparisons you can implement the `IComparable / CompareTo()` interface.
+It is often productive to implement an [`Equals()`][equals] method and call it from the `==` operator.
+Similarly, for comparisons you can implement the [`IComparable`][icomparable] interface.
 In both cases you get to kill two birds with just over one stone.

 You should note that you cannot create operators from symbols that are not part of the standard set of operators.
 You can use only existing symbols for those operations where the documentation specifies that they can be overloaded.
+The operators that can be overloaded are listed [here][overloadable-operators].

 Note that the order of parameters is important where they differ in type.
 In the above example code `pt * 10m` is a legal expression whereas `10m * pt` will not compile.